 Small plates, sharers and snacks are on the menu here, at this venture from the team who ran Michelin-starred Hackney restaurant Ellory.
 Now they're Shoreditch-based with a more laid back venture that features their own Vermouth and wines.

 Giorgio Locatelli's Marylebone restaurant is still one of the best and most highly rated Italian restaurants in town.
 It's very much a high-end special occasion type of place (but if you can afford to eat here regularly - go for it).
 Old school Italian dining done to perfection.

 James Lowe's restaurant at the Tea Building in Shoreditch proved that a restaurant in Shoreditch could gain a Michelin star.
 This all-day restaurant showcases his food with a regularly changing menu.
 Look out for special guests popping in from time to time.
 And they serve a damn fine coffee throughout the day.

-This Shoreditch restaurants was conceived by James Brown & former Viajante chef Nuno Mendes and is best described as a hidden, permanent supperclub.
-There's one sitting each evening around a sixteen-seater table, with an inventive menu that is never the same.
+This Shoreditch restaurants was conceived by James Brown & former Viajante chef Nuno Mendes and now has Executive Chef Edoardo Pellicano at the helm.
+It's best described as a hidden, permanent supperclub.
+There's one sitting each evening, with an inventive menu that is never the same.